 QuickBooks small business accounting software not only helps in handling the accounting operations but also takes care of the productivity of the business owner.
 The software is embedded with highly productive features of invoicing, tracking income & sales, recording payments, etc.

 What is a Merchant Account Fee in QuickBooks?

-Merchant account fee within QuickBooks for credit card acceptance helps an organization to charge customers.
-The same amount then gets accumulated by the provider in merchants account.
+Merchant account fee within QuickBooks for credit card acceptance helps an organization charge customers.
+The same amount then gets accumulated by the provider in the merchant’s account.

-You can charge your customers card in many different ways.
-The merchant within, only charges a small fee for the services provided.
-On top of the standard fees charged, a merchant also charges a monthly fees as well, these are generally the maintenance charges.
-For accounts that generally have high volume entries are charged more but sometimes smaller businesses often feel the heat.
+You can charge your customer’s card in many different ways.
+The merchant within only charges a small fee for the services provided.
+On top of the standard fees charged, a merchant also charges monthly fees as well, these are generally the maintenance charges.

 - Note that the amount you record in the Receive Payment window should be the full amount of the invoice.

 - Recording a payment form for any shop for the full invoice amount of $X.

 - Now record the entry.
 Choose the Quick create option and choose to click on Bank entries.

 (Eg. Just for the sake of this example let’s say that you have received $80 in total and have an invoice amount of $85 that needs to be recorded as the bank fee and the merchant fee.
 Thus now the work will go like this:)